zachlang123/code.zachswebsite/content/authors/admin/_index.md

   # url: https://www.missouri.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include American state politics, American political institutions, and interest groups.
+bio: My research interests include federalism and intergovernmental relations, constitutionalism, and American political behavior

 # Interests to show in About widget
 interests:
-- American State Politics
+- Federalism and Intergovernmental Relations
-- American Political Institutions
+- Constitutionalism
-- Interest Group Politics
+- American Political Behavior

 # Education to show in About widget
 education: